jturner/atreus-firmware/README.md

     $ doas pkg_add avrdude avr-libc

-Activate the bootload with reset.
+Activate the bootloader with reset.
 Run `doas make upload`.

-To use another C layout, copy it to `layout.h`; for example `cp multidvorak.h layout.h`.
+To use another C layout, copy it to `layout.h`; for example `cp layout_workman.h layout.h`.

 ## Pinout